• Skip to primary navigation

 • Preheat oven to 425ºF.

-• Arrange the butternut squash on a single layer on a baking sheet.
+Arrange the butternut squash on a single layer on a baking sheet.
 Arrange the cauliflower florets on a separate baking sheet.
-Drizzle with olive oil, and then sprinkle the salt, paprika, and chili flakes over the veggies.
+Drizzle with the olive oil, and then sprinkle the salt, paprika, and chili flakes over the veggies.

-• Add veggies, milk, beer, and cheese to a soup pot.
+• Add veggies, milk, beer, broth and cheese to a soup pot.
 Use an immersion blender and blend until creamy.

 Alternatively, add the ingredients to a blender basin, and work in batches if your blender is too small.

 Note: Depending on the size of your vegetables, you may need to add more liquid to the soup.
-Taste the soup, and add more beer if you want a stronger beer flavor, or more milk for a milder flavor.
+Taste the soup, and add more beer if you want a stronger beer flavor, or more broth for a milder flavor.

 • Warm soup in the soup pot until heated through.